 With the possible exception of the bear, the larger mammals are fairly well represented but not numerous.
 Of the three deer species, the Columbia blacktail is most common.
 Also reported is the larger Rocky Mountain mule deer, and infrequently a band of whitetail deer may be discovered in one of the grassy, watered meadows.
-Elk have been noted along the eastern side of the park as far north as the base of Mount Scott.
-The visitor who sees them, however, is fortunate, as elk are rare in the park.
+Elk have been noted along the eastern side of the park.